tuananhhust05/demo_face_reco/README.md

 ## Notes

 - Application uses cosine similarity threshold ≥ 0.8 to determine matches
-- Images are saved in `static/images/` directory and are publicly accessible
+- Images are saved in `static/facereco/images/` directory and are publicly accessible
 - User data is stored in JSON file `users_data.json`
+- **Temporary verification images** are automatically saved to `static/facereco/temp/` and deleted after verification

 ## System Requirements